-Prior to founding Audible, Donald Katz was a journalist and author for 20 years; his work won a National Magazine Award, an Overseas Press Club Award, and the Chicago Tribune Heartland Prize for Nonfiction, and was nominated for a National Book Critics Circle Award and other prizes.
+Before founding Audible, Donald Katz was a journalist and author for 20 years.
+His work won a National Magazine Award, an Overseas Press Club Award and the Chicago Tribune Heartland Prize for Nonfiction, and was nominated for a National Book Critics Circle Award and other prizes.

 “The King of the Ferret Leggers,” Outside Magazine, October 1987